Paris

 The content of the module will cover a range of topics on the social political and cultural evolution of contemporary France as well as works on French literature that have special relevance to France’s science and/or history.

-• Develop your listening, speaking, reading and writing skills to a more advanced level
+• develop your listening, speaking, reading and writing skills and further your competence in the command of complex grammatical structures and vocabulary to level C1.1 (CEFR);

 By the end of the module, students should have reached approximately the B2/C1 standard of the Common European Framework of Reference (CEFR).